-Parliamentary Rugby Team beats France, makes finals v Australia in Parliamentary Rugby World Cup
+Parliamentary Rugby Team beat France, make finals v Australia in Parliamentary Rugby World Cup

-The Parliamentary Rugby Team is heading to the finals of the Parliamentary Rugby World Cup in Japan after triumphing in a grudge match that has echoes of the All Blacks' quarterfinals loss to France at the 2007 Rugby World Cup.
+The Parliamentary Rugby Team are heading to the finals of the Parliamentary Rugby World Cup in Japan after triumphing in a grudge match that has echoes of the All Blacks' quarter-finals loss to France at the 2007 Rugby World Cup.

-That loss is the stuff of nightmares to rugby fans still and the Parliamentary rugby team had its equivalent game in its final 2015 Parliamentary Rugby World Cup match against France.
+That loss is the stuff of nightmares to rugby fans still and the parliamentarians had their equivalent game in their final 2015 Parliamentary Rugby World Cup match against France.

 New Zealand's team – known by some of their rivals as the Parliamentary All Blacks - won that 2015 game by 46 points.
 But that game also lost them the tournament.